gaf3/cnc-forge/Output.md

 ## yaml

-If you want to add to an array in a yaml file, you can use a `yaml` setting.
+If you want to add a value to an array in a YAML file, you can use a `yaml` setting.

 Note: this is idempotent, meaning if what you want to add is already in the array, it won't add it again.